 - Maintain volunteer resources, position descriptions and manuals

-- Assist in training and mentoring volunteers
+- Train and mentor volunteers

 - Coordinate volunteer scheduling